- 1 Delonghi ESAM2800

 The Last Word

 This machine is a tough call.
-It’s really good at what it does for the price, but it just doesn’t quite offer that massive value that its big brother the ESAM4200 does.
+It’s really good at what it does for the price, but it just doesn’t quite offer that extra value that its big brother the ESAM4200 does.
 To be blunt about it, check the prices of both, and see if you can afford the better machine over this one.
 Of course, if you’ve more to spend, there are even better options like the ECAM44.660.B or the Barista TS (a really good machine, but pricey).

 Fundamentally, this is an entry level machine for people that are either very new to bean to cup and don’t want to spend too much, or simply want something a little better than instant to enjoy and share with visitors.
-It’s certainly not a bad machine, far from it, but typically you can get a lot more from the ESAM4200 for not a lot more money.
+It’s certainly not a bad machine, far from it, but typically you can get a bit more from the ESAM4200 for not a lot more money.